 Publishing with Australian Journal of Emergency Management

 Want to share your work or insights in emergency management?
+Learn more about the Australian Journal of Emergency Management (AJEM) - a leading open-access publication that bridges research and practice.

 Disaster Management in aged Care Facilities: Lessons following the 2013 Bundaberg floods